Complete Guide to Chit Chats: Creating Shipments

 Visit here for a more in-depth look into descriptions.

-When declaring the value of your package, it is essential to use the retail value rather than the wholesale value.
-Wholesale values are not accepted because they do not accurately reflect the true value of the items; this is important for other aspects such as insurance claims.
+When declaring the value of your package, it is essential to use the sold value rather than the wholesale value.
+Wholesale values are not accepted because they do not accurately reflect the value of the items and are business to business transactions; this is important for other aspects such as insurance claims.

 Example: